wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

 Preparing the installation
 --------------------------

 Before installing Wazuh server and Elastic stack, some extra packages must be installed.
 Open Distro for Elasticsearch requires the installation of Java Develpment Kit.
-Besides, ``wget`` and ``unzip`` utilities will in futher steps.
+Besides, ``wget`` and ``unzip`` utilities will in further steps.

 .. include:: ../_templates/installations/elastic/common/before_installation.rst